1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: British feared Sindh Amirs’ ties with Russians.

-24. The early treaties with Sindh ensured:
+24. The early treaties with Sindh ensured__________.

 A) Free trade only